 - What tools can I give you?

 - What other resources do you need?

-In this way, they are still an authority figure, but also a guide, coach and form of support.
-Their influence comes from their connection with and usefulness to others, as well as the trust they’ve built with employees.
+In this way, they are still an authority figure, but also a guide and a coach who offers support.
+Their influence comes from their connection with employees, as well as the trust they’ve built with them.
 They don’t just have power, they seek to empower others.